Europe 1972: Detente

-Unhappy with what he perceived as the "Special Relationship" between the US and UK and their seeming domination of NATO policy, French President Charles de Gaulle withdrew his country from the alliance effective 1 July 1966.
+Unhappy with what he perceived as the “Special Relationship” between the United States and the United Kingdom and their seeming domination of NATO policy, French President Charles de Gaulle withdrew his country from the alliance’s integrated military command effective 1 July 1966.
 All non-French NATO troops were asked to leave France.
 However, France remained a member of the alliance and secretly signed accords with the US to coordinate a return to NATO’s command structure should the Warsaw Pact attack.

 In the spring of 1967, Egypt and Syria began a massive military buildup along their borders with Israel.
 Anticipating a full-scale attack on 5 June, Israel preemptively launched air and naval strikes on Egypt, Syria, and their ally Jordan, before moving in by land.
 By the time a ceasefire had been signed on 11 June, Israel had taken control of the Gaza Strip, West Bank of the Jordan River, Golan Heights, and Sinai peninsula.

 20–21 Aug 1968 Warsaw Pact invasion of Czechoslovakia▲

 On 5 June 1968, newly appointed Czech Communist First Secretary Alexander Dubcek began a program of reforms at odds with the policies in place in the Soviet Union.
 Threatened by this, the Soviet Union led a massive invasion of Czechoslovakia, ending the reforms.